Emmanuelkimutai/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 		displays 9 and then bad luck from Japan for the 9th loop iteration displays 17 and then bad luck from Italy for the 17th loop iteration

+Write a Bash script that display the time for 12 hours and 59 minutes